Hello!

 Welcome.
 I am an Assistant Professor of Economics at Indian Institute of Technology Roorkee.
 I completed my PhD in Economics at Indian Institute of Technology Kharagpur.
 My research interests primarily focus on open-economy macroeconomics, international finance, and machine learning applications.

-Prior to joining the PhD program, I worked as a Research Assistant in a government policy advisory body, where I successfully implemented economic theories and empirical research for policy formulation and evaluation.
-This experience allowed me to benefit greatly from conducting research on policy and working in a team of five members with diverse backgrounds and perspectives representing different disciplines.
+Prior to joining the PhD program, I worked as a Research Assistant at a government policy advisory body.
+There, I applied economic theory and empirical methods to support policy formulation and evaluation.
+This role provided valuable experience in conducting policy-oriented research and collaborating within a multidisciplinary team of five members.

 Through my research, I aim to find solutions and make critical contributions to policy-oriented research.